 that also contains alumina and sodium, potassium, or calcium

 oxide.
-Feldspar is very common in igneous rocks.
+Feldspar is very common in igneous rocks and makes up the

 Feldspathoid.
 A family of silica-poor minerals that form